+Finding a corset that neither crushes my chest nor amplifies it to X-rated proportions was admittedly difficult, but a select few have earned my seal of approval.
 In my research, I tried both bustiers and corset-style tops.
-Though I am a fan of a true, waist-cinching, lace-up style (and I’ve included some on this list, don’t worry), sometimes a boned tank top gets the job done.
+Though I am a fan of a waist-cinching, lace-up style (and I’ve included some on this list, don’t worry), sometimes a boned tank top gets the job done.

-Finding a corset that neither crushes my chest nor amplifies it to X-rated proportions has been difficult, but a select few have earned my seal of approval.
-Reviving my title as Bustle’s Unofficial Boob Editor, I’ve put my 36G chest to the test and tried on a myriad of corsets — some from trending brands like House of CB and Miaou, others from lingerie giants like Adore Me and Victoria’s Secret, and a few available with one click on your Amazon Prime account.
+Reviving my title as Bustle’s Unofficial Boob Editor, I put my 36G chest to the test and tried on a myriad of styles — some from trending brands like House of CB and Miaou, others from lingerie giants like Adore Me and Victoria’s Secret, and a few available with one click on your Amazon Prime account.

 Prices range and styles vary, but these tops all have one thing in common: they look amazing on big boobs.